praeclarum/Continuous/README.md

-# Live Code for .NET
+# Continuous Coding for .NET

-Live Code is my attempt to build a live coding environment for the development of iOS and Android apps using Xamarin technologies.
+**Continuous** is my attempt to build a live coding environment for .NET.
+It currently specializes in the development of iOS and Android apps using Xamarin technologies.

 It currently works only in Xamarin Studio and only for C#.